obsidian-tasks-group/obsidian-tasks/docs/Queries/Explaining Queries.md

   - Any dates in filters are expanded, to show the actual dates used in the search.
 - Boolean query logic is clearer.
   - Combinations of queries (via `AND`, `OR`, `NOT` etc)  can be seen more clearly.
-- If there is a [[Global Filter|global filter]] enabled, it is included in the explanation.
+- If the [[Global Filter] is enabled, it is included in the explanation.
   - This often explains why tasks are missing from results.
 - If there is a [[Global Query|global query]] enabled, it too is included in the explanation.